kusumotonorio/karakuri/README.md

 FSM2 { S1-1 S1-2 } set-states
 ```

-If Graphviz is installed, FSM can be confirmed by visualizing whether it was configured as intended.
+If Graphviz is installed, these FSMs can be confirmed by visualizing whether it was configured as intended.

 ```
 USE: karakuri.tools